Human-Robotics-UA/HDEMG-Fatigue/README.md

 - **Feed-forward Neural Network (FFNN)**: The model training works in Tesla T4 GPU provided by *Google Colab*, except the k-fold cross validation with all the subjects, because all the input, output data and model architecture overflows all the RAM memory available.

-- **CNN + LSTM + Transformer Encoder (CLT)**: This model is inspired on the paper '[Dynamic Muscle Fatigue State Recognition Based on Deep Learning Fusion Model](https://ieeexplore.ieee.org/abstract/document/10233862)'.
-The model training works in Tesla T4 GPU provided by *Google Colab*.
+- **CNN + LSTM + Transformer Encoder (CLT)**: This model is inspired on the paper '[Dynamic Muscle Fatigue State Recognition Based on Deep Learning Fusion Model](https://ieeexplore.ieee.org/abstract/document/10233862)', but only the LSTM module was finally used.
+The model training works in Tesla T4 GPU provided by *Google Colab*, except the k-fold cross validation with all the subjects that works with the NVIDIA A100 GPU.

 For all of these model, input and output data combinations, the following experiments are developed and carried out: